leclm/java-web/README.md

 <h1 align="center">JAVA WEB</h1>

-<h2 align="center">About ?</h2>
+<h2 align="center">About 📖</h2>

 <p align="left">
-  This is a project that organizes all the content of the Web Development ll course at the Federal University of Paran�, where I use the Java programming language and the Glassfish server for the development of WEB pages. ?
+  This is a project that organizes all the content of the Web Development ll course at the Federal University of Paraná, where I use the Java programming language and the Glassfish server for the development of WEB pages 😊
 </p>
 <br>

 ---

-<h2 align="center">Technologies ?</h2>
+<h2 align="center">Technologies 🚀</h2>

 - [Java](https://docs.oracle.com/en/java/)
 - [Glassfish](https://glassfish.org/)